renderfarm-darf/darf-prototype/ROADMAP.md

 ## 🧭 Future Expansion

-### DIRF – Distributed iOS Render Farm
+**DIRF – Distributed iOS Render Farm**

-- Native Swift implementation based on DARF architecture
+- Native Swift implementation inspired by the DARF architecture
-- No code porting—fresh iOS-native build encouraged
+- No code porting—clean, iOS-native builds encouraged
-- Shared task structure and protocol logic
+- Shared task structure and communication protocol with DARF

-### PC App Integration Kits
+**PC App Integration Kits**

-- Tools or scripts to help users export DARF-ready jobs from supported apps
+- Tools and scripts to export DARF-ready jobs from supported desktop apps
-- Blender first, then generalizing to other platforms
+- Blender integration first, then expansion to FFmpeg, AE, Resolve, and others

-### DARF-Control
+**DARF-Control**
 - Optional lightweight dashboard (desktop or mobile)
-- Local-first, offline-capable monitoring and control interface
+- Local-first, offline-capable task monitoring and coordination interface
 ---

 ## 🚫 Not Planned (By Design)